Tasty, creamy roasted garlic makes a wonderful topping for warm low carb bread, mashed cauliflower, or any cooked vegetable.

 - 24 peeled garlic cloves

 - 1/8 teaspoon black pepper

-- Heat oven to 425 degrees F. Line a baking sheet with foil.
+- Heat oven to 400 degrees F. Line a baking sheet with parchment paper.

-- Place the garlic cloves in a bowl, add the olive oil, the salt and the pepper and mix to coat.
+- Place the garlic cloves in a bowl.
+Add the olive oil, the Kosher salt and the black pepper and mix to coat.